caltechlibrary/andor/docs/User-Scheme.md

 # User Scheme

-While **AndOr** defers for managin users via a web UI and from storing user credentials it does still need to track some based user information.
+While **AndOr** defers for managing users via a web UI and from storing user credentials it does still needs to track some basic user information.

 Below is an example JSON document describing the user Jane Doe.

 ```json
     {